 There was a small problem, though.
 Héloïse was pregnant.
 When she informed Abélard, he arranged for her to leave Paris to stay at his brother’s home in Brittany.
 Héloïse gave birth to a boy whom the couple named Astrolabe (possibly Astralabe) after a prominent scientific instrument of the time and who would be raised in Brittany by Abélard’s family.

-(“Abaelardus and Heloïse surprised by Master Fulbert”, by Jean Vignaud – 1819.
-From Wikipedia)
+[Painting of “Abaelardus and Heloïse surprised by Master Fulbert”, by Jean Vignaud – 1819 – Wikipedia – Public Domain.]

 Ultimately, Abélard prevailed though Fulbert and Héloïse demanded the marriage be kept secret.
 Héloïse returned to live with her uncle and Abélard to his own lodgings.
 But rumors are hard to kill and after Héloïse denied the marriage, Abélard helped her leave Fulbert’s house and return to the convent at Argenteuil.
 Abélard paid dearly for this.